Public health privacy notice

 We are legally obliged to provide certain services

-The Council is legally obliged to provide certain public health services:
+The Council and Corporation are legally obliged to provide certain public health services:

 - protection from, and advice about, communicable diseases and environmental threats